North Carolina A&T State University: Campus

 Development of the campus started in 1893 with 14 acre of donated land.
 Today, the main campus encompasses over 200 acre in area, and 123 total buildings, which include 28 academic buildings, 15 student residences, and various support buildings and athletic facilities.
-In addition, the physical plant also includes the 600 acre working farm, and Two Research Parks totaling a combined 150 acre.
+In addition, the physical plant also includes the 600 acre working farm, and two research parks totaling a combined 150 acre.
 The main roads that create the campus boundaries are East Bessemer street, to the north; East Market street, to the south; North O'Henry Boulevard (U.S. Route 220/U.S. 29/U.S. 70), to the east; North Dudley street, to the west; and East Lindsay street to the northeast.
 The main entry point of the campus is located at the intersection of East Market street and North Benbow road.

 A portion of today's main campus comprises the Agricultural and Technical College of North Carolina Historic District, which was named to the National Register of Historic Places in 1988.
-This 10.1 acre area along the university's western boundary, consists of five Colonial Revival and Classical Revival style buildings that are the universities oldest standing structures.
+This 10.1 acre area along the university's western boundary, consists of five Colonial Revival and Classical Revival style buildings that are the university's oldest standing structures.

 With the growth of the university's student body, N.C.
-A&T has significantly expanded its facilities, most notably through the construction of the Student Center, a 150,000-square-foot complex that houses student organizations, dining facilities, gaming areas, a ballroom and more.
+A&T has expanded its facilities, most notably through the construction of the Student Center, a 150,000-square-foot complex that houses student organizations, dining facilities, gaming areas, a ballroom and more.
 Construction began in 2018 on the $90-million Harold L. Martin Sr. Engineering Research and Innovation Complex, which will expand the teaching and research capacity of the university's nationally prominent College of Engineering.

-University galleries
+University Galleries

-Located inside the James B. Dudley Memorial Building, the university galleries are home to the Mattye Reed African Heritage and the H. Clinton Taylor Collections.
+Located inside the James B. Dudley Memorial Building, the University Galleries are home to the Mattye Reed African Heritage and the H. Clinton Taylor Collections.
 Founded in the late 1960s, the Reed African Heritage Collection is dedicated to the ancestral and contemporary arts of Africa and the Caribbean.
 The Reed Collection houses around 3,500 artifacts, art, and craft items from more than 35 African and Caribbean nations.
 The collection is named for Mattye Reed, the site's first curator and director.
 Reed helped collect a great number of the pieces through soliciting donations from friends and former colleagues on behalf of the university.
-The Taylor Collection, named for the founder of the university's art department, presents rotating exhibits by both established and upstart African-American Artists, in addition to work created by the university students and faculty.
+The Taylor Collection, named for the founder of the university's art department, presents rotating exhibits by both established and upstart African-American Artists, in addition to work created by the university's students and faculty.